 Early Years of the State of Israel

 Between 1948 and 1949, hundreds of thousands of Holocaust survivors make their way to Israel.
 In addition, “Operation Magic Carpet” brought thousands of Jews from Yemen to safety in Israel.
 In 1949 the First Knesset (parliament) was elected, and Israel began its life as a modern democratic state, though many left for America Also in 1949, Israel was admitted to the United Nations as an official member.
 From 1948 to 1952 great numbers of Jews immigrated from European and Arab countries.
 The country has continuously dedicated huge funds and much attention to education and innovation.

 This mass immigration was a result of two key factors: one was that now, with the British Mandate lifted, all Jews were free to immigrate to Israel and become citizens; the other was that as a result of the creation of the State of Israel, Arab countries across the Middle East instituted extremely harsh persecution measures against Jews, generally including either direct expulsion or other measures that forced Jews to leave and immigrate to the safety of Israel.
 These Jewish refugees from Arab countries found a safe home in Israel.

 1956 Sinai War: Conflict over the Suez Canal

 In 1956 Egypt attempted to nationalize and block the Suez Canal, which had previously been under British and French control.
 Egypt blockaded the Gulf of Aqaba, blocking Israeli shipping through this key route.
 In response to this as well as other Egyptian incitements, Israel, along with Britain and France, attacked Egypt.
 The conflict ended in 1957 with no changes in the territory, but the Suez Canal was successfully re-opened for all nations.
-Check out as well this post about recent immigration waves.

 1967: Six-Day War